Skin Issues and Hepatitis C

 Urticaria can also occur.
 Urticaria presents as itchy red rashes or splotches on the skin.
 This happens when the skin is hard at work fighting the hepatitis C virus and is often misidentified as a generalized allergic reaction.

-Hepatitis C treatment and skin issues
+Hepatitis C treatment side effects

 As is true with most medications, some hepatitis C treatments can cause side effects.
 Sometimes, patients are both overwhelmed by their diagnosis and by the process of treatment, which can lead to not fully reading all of the information provided with medication(s).
 In addition, since side effects can vary from person to person, the experience of a friend or internet blogger may be significantly different than your own.
 So, it is no wonder then that a skin reaction to medication can come as a shock to a person who may not even realize that the medication is what caused the skin problem.
 If you are experiencing any of skin symptoms, make sure to let your doctor know.
 Although it is understandable that you would want to minimize or end skin-related symptoms immediately, do not make any changes to your medication regimen without your doctor’s approval.

 First, contact your doctor.
 Let him/her know about your symptoms.
 You may be asked to keep notes on when and where the symptom(s) appeared and how long the pain or itchiness lasts.
 Next, continue any medical treatment plan currently in place until or unless your doctor advises you otherwise.

 In the meantime, cold packs can often alleviate feelings of pain or itchiness.
 Your doctor may approve at home temporary relief options, such as an oatmeal bath, over the counter anti-itch cream, or another kind of salve.